Ayman2G/DeepL_project_FinetuningLLM/README.md

 This project aims to implement state-of-the-art fine-tuning techniques on the Mistral 7B model for tasks related to Python code problem solving and debugging.
 The goal is to explore and apply advanced methods to enhance the performance of the Mistral 7B model on specific programming and NLP tasks.

+## Author
+- **Ayman Moumen**
+- Final-year student at Centrale Supélec, specializing in Artificial Intelligence and Data Science.

+This project is part of the Deep Learning course at Centrale Supélec.

 ## Description

 The Mistral 7B model is an optimized pre-trained generative language model that has demonstrated impressive capabilities across various natural language processing domains even when compared to larger models.
 However, adapting it to specific tasks such as Python code problem solving requires a specialized fine-tuning process.